 • Pre-existing conditions at the time a home warranty begins

 Find out the specific exclusions from a provider by asking a representative or looking for coverage limitations in a sample contract.
-In addition to excluded repair causes, you should also check the maximum payouts for both appliances and systems.
-Sometimes, a home warranty company will set limits on systems and appliances.
-Once the repair reaches the coverage limit, you’re required to pay any extra costs.
+In addition to excluded damage, you should also check the maximum payouts for individual appliances and systems.
+All home warranty companies will set limits on systems and appliances.
+Once the repair reaches the coverage limit within the time frame of the contract, you’re required to pay any extra costs out of pocket.

 What Is a Home Warranty?